atily17/PoissonEquation/README.md

 <img src="https://latex.codecogs.com/gif.latex?\inline&space;\frac{\partial^2u}{dx^2}+\frac{\partial^2u}{dy^2}=f" />

-In future, It will be able to use Finite Element Method (FEM), Boundary Element Method (BEM) and so on in.
+In future, It will be able to use Finite Element Method (FEM), Boundary Element Method (BEM) and so on.

 # Specification